Pet animals are in Regulation 576/2013 defined as:

 - Ornamental tropical fish

-* Poultry means fowl, turkeys, guinea fowl, ducks, geese, quails, pigeons, pheasants, partridges and ratites (Ratitae) reared or kept in captivity for breeding, the production of meat or eggs for consumption, or for re-stocking supplies of game.
+* Poultry means birds of the following species: fowl, turkeys, guinea fowl, ducks, geese, quails, pigeons, pheasants, partridges and ratites (Ratitae).

 Travelling with pet animals are defined as:

-- Pet animals of the above mentioned species, which are accompanying their owner during their import to or export from Denmark
+- Pet animals of the above mentioned species which are moved caused by their owners need to travel (vacation or relocation).

-- Pet animals of the above mentioned species, which are not intended to be sold or transferred to another owner (equals non-commercial transport)
+- Pet animals of the above mentioned species, which are not intended to be sold or transferred to another owner.

-The pet animal must accompany the owner or a natural person responsible for the pet animal on behalf of the owner must accompany during the transport in order to fulfil the requirements for non-commercial transport.
+The pet animal must accompany the owner or a natural person responsible for the pet animal on behalf of the owner.

 If the pet animal is not accompanied by the owner or a natural person responsible for it on behalf of the owner, the animal health requirements for commercial trade pet animals must be fulfilled.

 Max.
 5 dogs, cats or ferret into or within the EU